Ph.D. in Public Health, Concentration in Brain, Behavior, and the Environment

-The Doctoral program in Brain, Behavior, Environment (BBE) track emphasizes emerging themes in neuroscience, pharmacology, neurotoxicology, imaging, psychology and psychiatry, alongside environmental exposures to prepare students for academic, medical, industrial, research, and government careers.
+The doctoral program in Brain, Behavior, and the Environment (BBE) track emphasizes emerging themes in neuroscience, pharmacology, neurotoxicology, imaging, psychology and psychiatry, alongside environmental exposures to prepare students for academic, medical, industrial, research, and government careers.

 The program provides students with the interdisciplinary perspective of integrating environmental influences into understanding and combating complex neurobiological disorders.
 This focus is officially recognized by FIU as an Emerging Preeminent program that has renowned research faculty involved in global cutting edge research.